xizon/poemkit/README.md

 A free web kits with React for fast web design and development via SSR.
 Using react, redux, router, axios and express.
 This project was bootstrapped with nodejs library.
 Project supports automatic deployments from a number of repository hosting services via pm2.
+PoemKit delivers more than 50+ built-in UI components for building modern web applications.